 5. The Principles as a means of interpreting and supplementing international uniform law instruments

 International uniform law instruments may give rise to questions concerning the precise meaning of their individual provisions and may present gaps.

 Traditionally international uniform law has been interpreted on the basis of, and supplemented by, principles and criteria of domestic law, be it the law of the forum or that which would, according to the relevant rules of private international law, be applicable in the absence of an international uniform law.

 Recently, both courts and arbitral tribunals have increasingly abandoned such a “conflictual” approach, seeking instead to interpret and supplement international uniform law by reference to autonomous and internationally uniform principles and criteria.
-This approach, expressly sanctioned in recent conventions (see, e.g., Art.
-7 of the 1980 UN Convention on Contracts for the International Sale of Goods (CISG)), is based on the assumption that international uniform law, even after its incorporation into the various national legal systems, only formally becomes an integrated part of the latter, whereas from a substantive point of view it does not lose its original character of a special body of law autonomously developed at international level and intended to be applied in a uniform manner throughout the world.
+This approach, expressly sanctioned, for instance in Article 7 of the 1980 UN Convention on Contracts for the International Sale of Goods (CISG), is based on the assumption that international uniform law, even after its incorporation into the various national legal systems, only formally becomes an integrated part of the latter, whereas from a substantive point of view it does not lose its original character of a special body of law autonomously developed at international level and intended to be applied in a uniform manner throughout the world.

 Until now, such autonomous principles and criteria for the interpretation and supplementing of international uniform law instruments have had to be found in each single case by the judges and arbitrators themselves on the basis of a comparative survey of the solutions adopted in the different national legal systems.
 The Principles could considerably facilitate their task in this respect.